artainmo/DevOps/cloud/README.md

 Amazon Relational Database Service (RDS) is a managed service for the use of a SQL database in the cloud.
 We can also deploy own databases on EC2.
 But the advantage of RDS is that it is managed by Amazon.<br>
 Amazon Aurora is a database technology who supports PostgreSQL and MySQL, because it is cloud optimized, performances on PostgreSQL and MySQL is more efficient.
 It is more expensive than RDS but more efficient.
 Aurora serverless has no management overhead and is useful for infrequent workloads.

-RDS Read Replicas can scale the read workload of your database.<br>
+RDS Read Replicas can scale the read workload of your database thus they improve database scalability.<br>
 Multi-AZ gives high availability by providing a replication of the database into another AZ.<br>
 Multi-Region creates Read Replicas across regions which is useful for disaster recovery and local performance for global reads.